 Healthcare in Romania

-Although healthcare in Romania is universally free for those working in the country, it may not be up to the standards that expats have come to expect in their home countries.
+Healthcare in Romania is universally free for those working in the country.
+However, it may not be up to the standards that expats have come to expect in their home countries.

 Owing to structural problems, the country has been dealing with a mass exodus of medical professionals and the quality of care in government facilities is sub-standard.
-Hospitals in Bucharest and other cities are better equipped, but supplies in small-town hospitals are very limited.
+Hospitals in Bucharest and other cities are better equipped.
+However, supplies in small-town hospitals are very limited.